nerdslab/latentOT/README.md

 # Overview

 Latent optimal transport is a low-rank distributional alignment technique.
-It is suitable for data admitting clustering structure, where alignment is based on a clustering level to make transport more robust to outliers and noise.
+It is suitable for data admitting clustering structure, where alignment is based on a clustering level to make transport more robust to outliers and noises.

 Users could customize their cost matrix to fit their clustering strategies.